mchorse/reads/content/blockbuster-changelog.md

+## Version 2.3.4

+This quick hotfix patch was made by Chryfi, which fixes an issue with Snowstorm particle emitter morphs.

+**Compatible** with McLib `2.3.6`, Metamorph `1.2.11` and Aperture `1.7`.
+It doesn't mean that future versions of Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.

+* Added `Ctrl + E` keybind in Blockbuster custom model morph editor to pick currently selected material (by McHorse)
+* Fixed `snowstorm` morph's particle emitters not emitting correctly

 ## Version 2.3.3

 This update was made by Chryfi, which features dozen or so QoL tweaks.
 Exceptions are mentioned at the respective items.